 W3C has more to offer than just web guidelines.
-It also has a Web Accessibility Evaluation Tools List,4 which is a large collection of online checkers from various organizations that allow you to run your website through automated test for Section 508 compliance and in some cases for WCAG 2.0 PDF accessibility.
-They include WCAG contrast checkers and WCAG 2.0 checkers.
+It also has a Web Accessibility Evaluation Tools List,4 which is a large collection of online checkers from various organizations that allow you to run your website through automated tests for Section 508 compliance and, in some cases, for PDF accessibility.
+They include WCAG contrast checkers and WCAG 2.0 or 2.1 checkers.

 Keep in mind that while these online tools are useful, they won’t catch all violations.
-Only a qualified company that offers manual and functional testing can uncover all the accessibility problems, provide you with a Web Content Accessibility Guidelines 2.0 checklist of remediation solutions, and help you fulfill your commitment to meet the needs of all visitors to your website.
+Only a qualified accessibility partner that offers manual and functional testing can uncover all the accessibility problems, provide you with a Web Content Accessibility Guidelines checklist of remediation solutions, and help you fulfill your commitment to meet the needs of all visitors to your website.

 - Web Content Accessibility Guidelines (WCAG) 2.0.
 W3C Recommendation 11 December 2008.